 The Adorable Hinson House Bed and Breakfast

-This beautiful property offers 4 rooms (3 of which are suites) and a charming sleeping porch.
+This beautiful property offers four rooms (three of which are suites) and a charming sleeping porch.

 My room for the night was the Lafayette Room.
 It had two queen sized memory-foam beds, a flat-screen TV, armoire, and connecting bath.
 The bathroom held a perfectly fitting clawfoot tub/shower and the hardwood floors were immaculate.

 Beautiful place settings, lovely china, and cloth napkins decorated the Hinson House’s dining room tables.
 A buffet station housed grab & go items and what was needed to make hot tea/coffee.

 Rachel, the innkeeper, served breakfast at 8:30 AM each morning consisting of fresh fruit, yogurt, biscuits, bacon, and a mouth-watering breakfast casserole.
 The super healthy casserole was made from locally sourced ingredients and spaghetti squash.
 This was my first time eating a casserole of this nature.
 It was so darned good that I asked for the recipe.
 Lucky you, Rachel obliged and I have shared it below.

 If you have any dietary restrictions or prefer a different breakfast time, the Hinson House is glad to accommodate you.

 A small area off the kitchen was available for guests to help themselves to home-baked cookies, cold soda, beer, and wine at any point during their stay.
 I sank my teeth into one of the chewy cranberry cookies as the temptation got to be too much.
 The cookie was delicious and gluten-free!